Papers

 Reinforcement Learning and System Design

-The paper employs reinforcement learning (RL) to drive emergent behaviors in autonomous agents.
+The study employs reinforcement learning (RL) to drive emergent behaviors in autonomous agents.
 Unlike traditional approaches such as Boids, where flocking rules are predefined, SELFish relies on the self-preservation instinct of agents taught via RL frameworks, specifically Deep Q-Learning (DQN) and Deep Deterministic Policy Gradient (DDPG).
 Agents are rewarded for prolonged survival and penalized upon collision with the predator, promoting strategies that inherently facilitate flocking to minimize predation risks.

 Emergent Behaviors and Self-Organization